 Upon completing all possible fields, the PREA Checklist shall be forwarded to the PCM for review, and completion if necessary.

-The PCM shall ensure completion of the PREA Checklist and that it is forwarded to PIU (PREArea Investigative Unit) for inclusion in the investigative file.
+The PCM shall ensure completion of the PREA Checklist and that it is forwarded to PIU (PREA Investigative Unit) for inclusion in the investigative file.

-When a report is received that an inmate has been the victim of sexual abuse or harassment while incarcerated at another facility or under the supervision of another office:
+When a report is received that an inmate has been the victim of sexual abuse or harassment while incarcerated at another facility or under the supervision of another Agency:

 As soon as possible, but no later than 2 hours of receiving the report, the PCM shall notify the Undersheriff and Sheriff.